Gar90/droidsagainsthumanity/README.md

 Droids Against Humanity
 =======================

-An open-source Android project for two college Computer Science students.
+An open-source Android project for a bunch of Computer Science grads.

 Forks will be accepted, help welcome, suggestions will be duly noted, but likely disregared without merit.